Useful information for concrete plant design and maintenance

 The reason is almost always an air pressure difference between the interior of the hopper and the vessel which it feeds (typically the mixer).
-This can be caused by a dust extractor attached to the mixer, aeration of the hopper (to aid in discharge) or merely by the flow of materials in the system, which displaces air.
+If the plant builder attaches a dust extractor to the mixer, aerates the hopper (to aid in discharge) or merely fills the materials into the mixer, it displaces air and a pressure difference results.

 The solution is to add a bypass pipe.
-This can be as simple as a length of flexible plastic hose 3″ or 4″ in diameter, connected to the top of the cement hopper at one end and the mixer or vessel being fed at the other.
-This equalizes the pressure at both sides of the discharge valve as well as the feed point (see diagram), which in turn eliminates any vertical force on the load cells or scale.
+This can be as simple as connecting a length of flexible plastic hose 3″ or 4″ in diameter, to the top of the cement hopper.
+The other end connects to the mixer or receiving vessel.
+This equalizes the pressure at both sides of the discharge valve as well as the feed point (see diagram).
+In turn, it eliminates any vertical force on the load cells or scale.
 An important side benefit is that it provides a path for air displaced during both filling and discharge, speeding operation and eliminating another source of weight error during feeding.
-Any dust in this displaced air is returned to the mixer which in turn is evacuated by the dust collector, if used.
+Any dust in this displaced air returns to the mixer and the dust collector, if used, evacuates it.

-Be careful to use flexible hose (the corrugated type is best) and to secure it to the building structure to prevent it affecting normal weight readings.
+Be careful to use flexible hose (the corrugated type is best).
+Secure it to the building structure to prevent it affecting normal weight readings.
 Note also that for larger hoppers, and some mixers that can plug up this pipe with cement and water, a filter is preferable.

 Butterfly valve saves cement dollars

-After the motor is stopped, the overfeed depends on the screw position and will vary; assuming that the batching computer has accurately compensated for the “in-flight” material, the end weight will be over or under the target weight because of this variation.
-This forces the concrete plant operator to add a little more cement than is needed on every batch, which costs a huge amount over a year’s production.
-Also, excessive aeration of the cement silo, needed to improve flow, can cause fluidization of the cement in the screw feeder which then creates an overweight situation.
+Each time the motor stops, the overfeed depends on the screw position and will vary.
+Assuming that the batching computer has accurately compensated for the “in-flight” material, the end weight will be over or under the target weight because of this variation.
+As a result, it forces the concrete plant operator to add a little extra cement on every batch.
+This costs a huge amount over a year’s production.
+Alternatively, excessive aeration of the cement silo, needed to improve flow, can cause fluidization of the cement in the screw feeder which then creates an overweight situation.

-Both these problems can be eliminated by adding a fast acting butterfly valve under the screw feeder exit.
+You can eliminate both these problems by adding a fast acting butterfly valve under the screw feeder exit.
 If the exit tube is long, it should be as close to the cement scale as possible to minimize the in-flight amount.
-Ensure that a very flexible sock is fitted between this valve and the scale to minimize the effect on the weight reading.
+Be sure to fit a very flexible sock between this valve and the scale to minimize the effect on the weight reading.

-The valve operating cylinder should be actuated from a solenoid valve which is connected to the motor starter for the screw feeder.
+You should actuate the valve operating cylinder from a solenoid valve and connect it to the motor starter for the screw feeder.
 If you are worried about the valve failing to open, mount a limit switch on the valve and use it to close the circuit to the screw feeder motor starter.